gambit-suite/gambit-docs/docs/databases/gambit_prokaryotic.md

 ## GAMBIT GTDB Database v2.1.0

 This database is a **minor update** to the v2.0.1 database.
-This database is identical to the v2.0.1 database, **except for the following modifications**.
+This database is identical to the v2.0.1 database, **except for the following modifications**:

 1. Genomes representing *Salmonella enterica* subspecies houtenae and diarizonae were added to the database.
-    a.
-Rationale: In the v2.0.0 and v2.0.1 databases, no genomes representing these subspecies are present, therefore query genomes representing these subspecies were not reliably classifed as *Salmonella enterica*.
+    1. Rationale: In the v2.0.0 and v2.0.1 databases, no genomes representing these subspecies are present, therefore query genomes representing these subspecies were not reliably classifed as *Salmonella enterica*.
 2. The *Salmonella arizonae* species was modified to be a subspecies of *Salmonella enterica*.
-    a.
-Rationale: While GTDB classifies *Salmonella arizonae* as its own species due to its divergence from other Salmonella species, NCBI considers *Salmonella arizonae* a subspecies of *Salmonella enterica*. *Salmonella enterica* is also the typical naming convention within public health laboratories, therefore we have renamed the species to align with user preference.
+    2. Rationale: While GTDB classifies *Salmonella arizonae* as its own species due to its divergence from other Salmonella species, NCBI considers *Salmonella arizonae* a subspecies of *Salmonella enterica*. *Salmonella enterica* is also the typical naming convention within public health laboratories, therefore we have renamed the species to align with user preference.
 3. The following genomes below were removed.
-    a.
-Rationale: These genomes are currently named as *Shigella* species in NCBI, but are actually *Escherichia coli* according to the best match type strain using ANI.
+    3. Rationale: These genomes are currently named as *Shigella* species in NCBI, but are actually *Escherichia coli* according to the best match type strain using ANI.
 Their removal from the database prevents false assignment of *Echerichia coli* query genomes to *Shigella* species.

     ??? toggle "Removed Accessions"
             GCF_002247485.1